angoudjou/PersonneDetail/src/srcreadme.md

 # Describe the purspose of the folder here
- put the source code of the project here
+ put the source code of the project here. ok